 After the AGM, the MV Native Paddlewheeler will set sail at 3:00 PM sharp for an RSBC & Friends Royal City Tour (afternoon Fraser River Paddlewheeler Cruise) upon the Lower Fraser River.

 The annual Fraser River Sunset Dinner Cruise, our trademark fundraiser for the Sustainable Living Leadership Program, is taking place the night before the AGM.
+This year’s event features celebrity chef Ned Bell as the guest speaker!
 Tickets for the Dinner Cruise are $150.00 each and include a plated three-course meal featuring wild Pacific salmon.
 Enjoy a 3-hour cruise, taking in the beauty of our surroundings from a unique water perspective.
 More information.

 We would love to see you on one of the river cruises!